-One of the time-saving benefits of a fleet fuel card is the ability to easily monitor and track every fuel dollar spent.
-Most fleet managers and accounting teams rely on accurate data to control fuel expenditures, allocate spend and budget for the future, so being able to generate timely reports customized with the right information is essential to running your business.
-To help your team determine which reports you need, we’ve outlined the most popular reports and the information each provides.
+One of the time-saving benefits of a fleet fuel card is the ability to easily monitor and track every dollar spent.
+Most fleet managers and accounting teams rely on accurate data to control expenditures, allocate spend, and budget for the future, so being able to generate timely reports customized with the right information is essential to running your business.
+To help your team determine which fuel card reports you need, we’ve outlined the most popular ones and the information each provides.

-The first step to generating accurate fuel reports is to enlist the help of your drivers.
+The first step to generating accurate fuel card reports is to enlist the help of your drivers.
 We recommend that every company compose a driver fuel card policy that outlines the expectations for card usage.
-In your fuel card policy, provide detailed directions of what drivers are expected to enter when they insert their fuel card.
+In your policy, provide detailed directions of what drivers are expected to enter when they insert their card at the pump.
 The first prompt will always ask for a PIN #, which should be unique to the driver.
 Your drivers should not use birthdays or any easily identifiable number for their PIN to prevent fraud.

 The second step will vary depending on your company’s needs.
 In order to generate accurate MPG Reports and monitor for vehicle issues and abuse, we recommend requiring your drivers to enter their vehicle’s odometer reading at every transaction.